-Note 32-Precomputation.
+Note 28-Precomputation.
 Discrete logarithm algorithms involve a group related precomputation phase, whick is the bottleneck in terms of complexity of the attack.
 As a consequence, for DL modules shared by a lot of users and applications, it is strongly recommended not to use modules of length close to the lower limit of the legacy range.
-Another possibility is to generate fresh groups, e.g. following [FIPS186-4, Appendices A.1.1.2, A.2.2] with an agreed hash function.

-Note 33-LegacyFF-DLOG.
-The acceptability deadline for the legacy use of multiplicative groups modulo a prime of size above 1900 bits, but less that 3000 bits, is set to (31 december) 2024.
+Note 29-LegacyFF-DLOG.
+The acceptability deadline for the legacy use of multiplicative groups modulo a prime of size above 1900 bits, but less that 3000 bits, is set to December 31, 2025.